-2.33.
-Two temporary construction compounds are proposed, the main construction compound will be locate off the Penyfodau Fawr Farm access track, the secondary construction compound will be positioned within the field containing the substation.
-As the proposed development is built out, the construction compounds would be scaled down and removed from the application site.

-- 2.34.
-The construction compounds would contain the following: - - Temporary site facilities (Port-a-Cabin type) to be used for site office and welfare facilities, including welfare facilities with provision for sealed waste storage and removal - Container storage unit(s) for tools and equipment storage - Container storage unit(s) for components and materials - Refuelling compound for construction vehicles and machinery - Adequate parking area for cars, construction vehicles and machinery - Designated skips for recycling and construction waste - Wheel washing facility - Adequate space for HGV to manoeuvre and offload within site to reduce impacts on local roads. - 2.35.
+- 2.38.
+Two temporary construction compounds are proposed, the main construction compound will be located off the Penyfodau Fawr Farm access track, the secondary construction compound will be positioned within the field containing the substation.
+As the proposed development is built out, the construction compounds would be scaled down and removed from the application site. - 2.39.
+The construction compounds would contain the following: - - Temporary site facilities (Port-a-Cabin type) to be used for site office and welfare facilities, including welfare facilities with provision for sealed waste storage and removal - Container storage unit(s) for tools and equipment storage - Container storage unit(s) for components and materials - Refuelling compound for construction vehicles and machinery - Adequate parking area for cars, construction vehicles and machinery - Designated skips for recycling and construction waste - Wheel washing facility - Adequate space for HGV to manoeuvre and offload within site to reduce impacts on local roads. - 2.40.
 Construction is expected to be carried out in a single phase of around 8-9 months, depending upon any required enabling works, available daylight hours, ground conditions and ecological considerations.
 During this period, there will be a combination of HGVs for the component deliveries and cars/vans for construction staff.
-HGV movements are expected to be most intense throughout the early stages of construction, tailing off towards the final weeks. - 2.36.
-All traffic movements will be carried out between the hours of 07.00 to 19.00 on Monday to Friday and 08.00 to 16.00 on Saturdays. - 2.37.
-For the single field north of the A484, all plant and machinery will be off loaded at the main compound and then transported along the local road to the northern site.
-The secondary construction compound is principally to aid the construction of the substation, battery storage area and the cable trench works from the substation to the point of connection.
+HGV movements are expected to be most intense throughout the early stages of construction, tailing off towards the final weeks. - 2.41.
+All traffic movements will be carried out between the hours of 07.00 to 19.00 on Monday to Friday and 08.00 to 16.00 on Saturdays.
+The primary access for construction is the private access road which serves Penyfodau Fawr Farm.
+Construction vehicles will access the road from the southern arm of the A484 / B4560 Swansea Road roundabout.